StabbyCutyou/0db/README.md

 ### Admin Client

 0db ships with an Admin tool, which connects to the local node over a specific port, and issues commands.
+Each command can optionally set the "-p" flag, to use a port other than the default.

 #### Join Cluster